wisabd/CreditFraudML/README.md

 Dal Pozzolo, Andrea Adaptive Machine learning for credit card fraud detection ULB MLG PhD thesis (supervised by G. Bontempi) Carcillo, Fabrizio; Dal Pozzolo, Andrea; Le Borgne, Yann-Aël; Caelen, Olivier; Mazzer, Yannis; Bontempi, Gianluca.
 Scarff: a scalable framework for streaming credit card fraud detection with Spark, Information fusion,41, 182-194,2018,Elsevier
 Carcillo, Fabrizio; Le Borgne, Yann-Aël; Caelen, Olivier; Bontempi, Gianluca.
 Streaming active learning strategies for real-life credit card fraud detection: assessment and visualization, International Journal of Data Science and Analytics, 5,4,285-300,2018,Springer International Publishing

+**Preprocessing**

+After the acquisition of the dataset, we import the libraries such as sklearn.preprocessing, sklearn.decomposition, sklearn.manifold, etc to begin the preprocessing steps.
+The dataset is not observed to have any missing values and the entire dataset is numerical hence there is no need to encode the data.
+Since we are going to investgate distance-based models such as KNN, SVM we perform feature scaling to ensure equal influence of every feature and avoid any biases due to difference in scales.
+All features have been scaled already with the exception of amount and time.
+For this, we import from sklearn.preprocessing the RobustScalar to to deal with the outliers in the time, amount features as they have non-normally distributed values.
+It does so by eliminating the median, scaling the data based on the interquartile range.
+The final preprocessing step is the train, test, validation split of the data which is done.
+StratifiedShuffleSplit is performed due to imbalanced nature of the data.
+It ensures each fold maintains the same class distribution as the original dataset by dividing data into 5 folds (4 for training, 1 for testing in each iteration).
+The data is converted to NumPy arrays for compatibility with Sci-kit models.
+We then perform feature extraction using PCA and also remove outliers from features negatively correlated with the class label.